oliviabarrick/hone/README.md

 * `output`: A file that this job outputs.
 * `env`: A map of environment variables to add to the job.
 * `engine`: An execution engine to use, defaults to docker or the global engine setting.
+* `template`: the name of a Job template to use (see the section below on templates).

 # Execution engine